Impersonations of United States immigration officials: Political associations

-Impersonation of ICE agents to commit crimes and harass persons has been linked in news coverage to the 2025 shootings of Minnesota legislators, where a gunman masked as law enforcement murdered several Democratic Party elected officials, family members, and pets.
-New York Magazine noted that Minnesota law enforcement compared the murders to ICE anonymity, quoting Minnesota Department of Public Safety commissioner Bob Jacobson as saying the assassin "had exploited the trust our uniforms are meant to represent".
-The American Prospect also compared impersonations to attempted attacks on lawful protestors by a masked individual at a No Kings protests event.
+Impersonation of ICE agents to commit crimes and harass persons has been linked in news coverage to the 2025 shootings of Minnesota legislators, where a gunman disguised as law enforcement murdered a Democratic Party elected official, along with her husband and dog.
+New York magazine noted that Minnesota law enforcement compared the murders to ICE anonymity, quoting Minnesota Department of Public Safety commissioner Bob Jacobson as saying the assassin "had exploited the trust our uniforms are meant to represent".
+The American Prospect also compared impersonations to attempted attacks on lawful protestors by a masked individual at a No Kings protest.
 The magazine further reported that impersonators and those attempting to assist ICE actions contributed to societal hostility toward right-wing politics and beliefs, including those advanced by the Republican Party.
-New York Magazine asserted that ICE impersonators took advantage of the promotion of right-wing vigilante violence by the Trumpist movement and the administration.
+New York magazine asserted that ICE impersonators took advantage of the promotion of right-wing vigilante violence by the Trumpist movement and the administration.

 At the Conservative Political Action Conference in 2025, Jason Selvig of the political comedy group The Good Liars interviewed an attendee dressed in an "ICE" outfit with a Make America Great Again hat.
 According to The American Prospect, the attendee said he celebrated being able to instill fear into Hispanic-American populations by wearing the outfit to "a Home Depot in a sanctuary city".
-Ms. Magazine reported that right-wing extremists also wore ICE costumes in predominantly Latino workplaces and neighborhoods, including in San Francisco, California, to instill fear across immigrant communities.
+Ms. magazine reported that right-wing extremists also wore ICE costumes in predominantly Latino workplaces and neighborhoods, including in San Francisco, California, to instill fear across immigrant communities.